 Create a Splashpage

-- Login into the Plasma Cloud console and select the organisation you want to create the splashpage for (note that splashpages are shared among all the networks in the selected organisation);
+- Log into the Plasma Cloud console and select the organisation you want to create the splashpage for (note that splashpages are shared among all the networks in the selected organisation);

-- From the main menu, navigate to Settings > Splashpages > Create Splashpage;
+- Navigate to Settings > Splashpages > Create Splashpage;

 You will be redirected to a page with the splashpage editor and all the splashpage settings.
-You can now build your splashpage - let's see how.
+You can now start building your splashpage - let's see how.

 Build a Splashpage